Extreme Dodgeball: Tournament format and prize structure

 In season 1, each team played 5 matches; afterwards all 8 competed in the playoffs with 1st facing 8th, 2nd facing 7th, etc. The winners of these playoffs won $10,000.

-In season 2, each team played 10 matches, and the top 3 teams from each division reached the playoffs.
+In season 2, each team played 10 matches, and the top 3 teams from each division advanced to the playoffs.
 In the first round, the #2 and #3 seed in each division faced off against each other.
 The winner of these matches faced the #1 seed of their respective division (who earned a bye in round 1) in a playoff match for $5,000.
 Then the 2 division winners would face off in the championship match for an additional $20,000 ($25,000 total).

-In season 3, the winners of each match received $5,000.
-As in the previous season, each team played 10 matches.
-The four teams with the best records competed in the semifinals, where the winners received another $5,000.
-The grand champions added an additional $10,000 to their total.
-Potentially a team could win up to $65,000.
+In season 3, each team played 10 matches as in the previous season, with the winners of each match receiving the prize money of $5,000.
+The four teams with the best records advanced to the playoffs, where the winners of the semifinals received another $5,000.
+The grand champions added an additional $10,000 to their prize money total.
+A team could win up to $65,000 for winning every match of the season.